calliegao/HippoMetric-case-by-case-/docs/quickstart.md

 ## Summary

-HippoMetric is a surface-based morphometry pipeline designed for biologically-informed modeling and precise quantification of hippocampal morphology across multiple timepoints.
+HippMetric is a surface-based morphometry pipeline designed for biologically-informed modeling and precise quantification of hippocampal morphology across multiple timepoints.

 The pipeline includes: